bruienne/bruienne.github.io/_posts/2016-03-04-kext-friends-forever.md

 <string>1</string>
 ```

 A sizeable selection of Hackintosh-related kexts had been removed from the `OSKextSigExceptionHashList`.
-Since this update applied to OS X 10.11 only, this may simply be due to SIP and its enforcement of kext signing, which kexts needed for Hackintosh needs will never be able to obtain.
+Since this update applied to OS X 10.11 only, this may simply be due to SIP and its enforcement of kext signing, which kexts intended for Hackintosh use will never be able to obtain.

 ```
 <string>org.netkas.driver.FakeSMC	1307</string>